By Dennis Hartley

 (Originally posted on Digby’s Hullabaloo on March 10, 2007)

 That is one of the little touches in Fincher’s multi-layered true crime opus that makes it an instant genre classic.
-The director has wisely eschewed the broad brush strokes of Grand Guginol that he slathered on in Se7en for a meticulously detailed etching that is equal parts Michael Mann and Stanley Kubrick, and thoroughly engrossing.
+The director has wisely eschewed the Grand Guginol that he slathered on in Se7en for a meticulously detailed etching that is equal parts Michael Mann and Stanley Kubrick, and thoroughly engrossing.

 Fincher has assembled a film that will please true crime buffs and noir fans alike.
 The combination of location filming, well-chosen period music and Fincher’s OCD-like attention to detail recreates a cinematic vibe that I haven’t experienced since the golden days of Sidney Lumet (think Dog Day Afternoon, Serpico or Prince of the City.)